evandisoft/RedOnion/README.md

 Github: [here](.)

 **Warning: Do not use scripts from untrusted sources!**
-This is not a sandbox, any script has the power to do almost anything.
+This is not a sandbox, any script has the power to do almost anything a modder could do in C#.
 We plan to eventually implement a switch to limit the power (disable what is marked `[Unsafe]` in the code), but our goal now is to: